Shop-specific acts of sustainability per category:

 Halti

 The Halti shop accepts used Halti outdoor clothing.
-Clothes in good condition are donated to those in need through Hope ry and Kotimaanapu.
-When you bring in something for recycling, Halti gives you a 10% discount on a regular priced item.
+Clothes which are in good condition are donated to those in need through Hope ry and Kotimaanapu.
+When you bring in Halti’s outdoor clothes for recycling, Halti gives you a 10% discount on a regular priced item.
 Items that are no longer fit for recycling are donated as raw material for reuse.

 H&M